DomasM/Topas4Info/_pages/03_changelog.md

 ### Fixed

-1.(S) Fix configuration history difference generation in cases when new file appears
+1. (S) Fix configuration history difference generation in cases when new file appears

 ## 1.50.0 (2019-10-29)